 Track & Field

 I have been working with athletes for 15 years to help them improve their running and jumping abilities.
 I started a program called the S.P.E.A.D.
-S stands for speed; P is for power; E is for explosiveness; A is for and; D is for discipline.
+S stands for speed; P is for power; E is for explosiveness; A is for acceleration; D is for discipline.
 The summer is the time we make athletes better.
 My program combines weight lifting, plyometrics, and sprint training.
 Come join us for a workout.